 About this blog

 Our blog is about medical professionalism and our work as the UK’s independent regulator for doctors.
-It is managed by our media team and will feature articles from our staff and guest authors.
-You can contact the media team at firstname.lastname@example.org.
+It is managed by our marketing communications team and will feature articles from our staff and guest authors.
+You can contact the team at firstname.lastname@example.org.

 For more information about GMC’s social media channels, visit www.gmc-uk.org/socialmedia.